zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 The backup of your configuration is created on add-on startup if no previous backup was found.

 # Enabling the watchdog
-To automatically restart Zigbee2MQTT in case of a crash, the watchdog can be used.
+To automatically restart Zigbee2MQTT in case of a soft failure (like "adapter disconnected"), the watchdog can be used.
 It can be enabled by adding the following to the addon configuration:

 ```yaml
 watchdog: default